 The Fresenius Medical Information Department provides accurate, timely, concise and unbiased medical and drug information to healthcare professionals nationally.
-The department serves as a training site for 4th year pharmacy students and for a post-doctoral specialty fellowship under the direction of Dr. Dixie Ann Sawin, Director of Medical Information.
+The department serves as a training site for 4th year pharmacy students and for a post-doctoral specialty fellowship under the direction of Dr. Dixie Ann Sawin, Senior Director of Medical Information.
 We’d also like to introduce you to the medical information team for this fellowship (see tab below).

 The Fresenius Medical Care fellow will develop their personal list of goals and objectives for the fellowship, which allows for a tailored experience.

 In addition to these individual goals, the fellow is expected to engage in experiences that address the goals and objectives listed below.

 The MIC division is responsible for answering questions from external healthcare providers (HCP).
 These questions are submitted by phone, fax or online at the Fresenius Medical Care website.
 The fellow will: